Nutrition Guidelines for Pressure Injuries: Protein, Calories, and More

 - overall medical history

 - weight status to determine weight history and identify any significant, unintended weight loss

 - adequacy of nutrient intake

 Serum albumin and prealbumin levels do not reliably determine nutritional status since they can be influenced by inflammation, kidney or liver function, and hydration status, among other factors (2, 3).

 Nutrition guidelines for pressure injuries

 Nutrition is an important aspect of a comprehensive care plan for the prevention and treatment of pressure ulcers.

-Ensuring adequate calories, protein, hydration, vitamins, and minerals are key to support pressure injury healing and prevent further tissue breakdown.
+Ensuring adequate calories, protein, hydration, vitamins, and minerals are key to supporting pressure injury healing and preventing further tissue breakdown.